mclarke/php-oauth-client/README.md

     }

 This is the simplest way if your application is not using any framework.
-Usually a framework is available to do proper redirects without setting the HTTP headers yourself.
+If your application uses a framework you can probably use that to do "proper" redirect without setting the HTTP headers yourself.
 You should use this!

-After this the flow of this script ends and the user is redirected to the authorization server.
+After this, the flow of this script ends and the user is redirected to the authorization server.
 Once there, the user accepts the client request and is redirected back to the redirection URL you registered at the OAuth 2.0 service provider.
-You also need to put some code at this callback location, see below.
+You also need to put some code at this callback location, see the next section below.

-Assuming you already had an access token, i.e.: the response from `getAccessToken($context)` was not `false` you can now try to get the resource.
+Assuming you already had an access token, i.e.: the response from `Api::getAccessToken()` was not `false` you can now try to get the resource.
 This example uses Guzzle as well:

     $apiUrl = 'http://www.example.org/resource';